owen-the-kid/TwitchTB/README.md

 ## About
-This is a port of the LG version made by [adamff-dev](https://github.com/adamff-dev/) and my old code will still be a project for myself to play around with and soon enough you will see TwitchTB-Legacy.
+This is a port of the LG version made by [adamff-dev](https://github.com/adamff-dev/) and my old code will still be a project for myself to play around with and its available on [TwitchTB-Legacy](https://github.com/owen-the-kid/TwitchTB-Legacy).

 ## Features